PHPOffice/PhpSpreadsheet/docs/index.md

 #### Embedding generated HTML in a web page

-There might be a situation where you want to embed the generated HTML in an existing website. \PhpOffice\PhpSpreadsheet\Writer\HTML provides support to generate only specific parts of the HTML code, which allows you to use these parts in your website.
+There might be a situation where you want to embed the generated HTML in an existing website. \PhpOffice\PhpSpreadsheet\Writer\Html provides support to generate only specific parts of the HTML code, which allows you to use these parts in your website.